meeshkan/unmock-ts-koans/README.md

 # unmock-ts-koans

-Koans are a great way to learn a new language or library.
+Koans are a great way to learn a new language or library!
 These koans will teach you how to use unmock in typescript.

 ## Running the koans